 Students seeking the most affordable degrees can earn an associate at a two-year public college and transfer to a four-year college to complete a bachelor’s.
 At many four-year institutions, associate-level transfer students meet the general education requirements.
 This route saves students over $25,000 on average.

-Paying for College With Scholarships and Grants
+3. Apply for Scholarships and Grants

 Scholarships and grants offer one of the best forms of financial aid, since they do not require repayment.
 Scholarships and grants also help students limit their student loan debt.
 In addition to need-based scholarships and grants, many programs offer merit-based awards.